 A walk by the Neva River: During the day, you can take a walk around the beautiful parks that complement the Neva River, and at night – enjoy the sparkling lights of the city, the passing ships, and the drawbridges.
 You will also see the Winter Palace, the Hermitage Museum, the Peter and Paul Fortress, as well as the gilded domes of many churches.
 You can also tame the river s waves, by going on a boat trip and enjoying a romantic dinner on board.

-Saint Isaac s Cathedral (Исаакиевский собор): The church s large dome is covered by 100 kilograms of gold.
-Its interior is .lavishly decorated in mosaics and murals, and behind the main altar is a stained glass display with the resurrected Christ.
+Saint Isaac’s Cathedral (Исаакиевский собор): The church’s large dome is covered by 100 kilograms of gold.
+Its interior is lavishly decorated in mosaics and murals, and behind the main altar is a stained glass display with the resurrected Christ.
 The walls and floors are covered in Russian, Italian, and French marble, in 14 different colors.
 The cathedral s construction was completed during the 19th century.
-Don t forget to climb the 300 steps, leading up to the cathedra s top, where you ll find a mesmerizing view of the entire city.
+Don’t forget to climb the 300 steps leading up to the cathedral’s top where you’ll find a mesmerizing view of the entire city.
 The cathedral is located close to the West end of Nevsky Prospect.

-Marrinsky Theatre (Мариинский театр): This is one of the best theatres, of opera and ballet, in the world.
+Marrinsky Theatre (Мариинский театр): This is one of the best theaters, of opera and ballet, in the world.
 It began to host performances in 1860.
-Its stage was the place where many of Tchaikovsky s creations premiered.
+Its stage was the place where many of Tchaikovsky’s creations premiered.
 The main hall is U-shaped and sits 1625 people.
-The theatre is located in the West Mariinsky district.
+The theater is located in the West Mariinsky district.

 Peter and Paul Fortress (Петропавловская крепость): This is the oldest building in the city.
 It was built in 1703, by Peter the Great.
 Its purpose was to protect the city from Swedish invasions, but it never had to serve that purpose.
-In the fortress s courtyard is the Peter and Paul Cathedral – the largest one in the city, and also the first one to have been crafted out of stone.
+In the fortress’s courtyard is the Peter and Paul Cathedral – the largest one in the city, and also the first one to have been crafted out of stone.
 Peter the Great, and all the Russian monarchs after, have been buried in the cathedral.
-You can find useful information here.

 The Alexander Pushkin Museum and Memorial Apartment (Мемориальный Музей-квартира „А.С.Пушкина”): This is part of one of the oldest houses in the city, where the famous Russian writer lived, from 1836, until his death in 1837.
 Here you will find household items, related to his life and work, including his personal ink pot and the original couch, on which the poet drew his last breath.
-Most of the other furnishings are not the originals that belonged to Pushkin in his family, but are copies of them.
-You can find more useful information here.
+Most of the other furnishings are not the originals that belonged to Pushkin in his family, but copies.

 Museum of Cosmonautics and Rocket Technology (Музей космонавтики и ракетной техники): The museum opened its doors to visitors in 1973.
 The display follows the evolution of rocket technology, from Soviet Union times, until today.
-You will see rocket engines, astronaut gear, and the city s flag, which was part of the Mir Space Station for 161 days.
+You will see rocket engines, astronaut gear, and the city’s flag, which was part of the Mir Space Station for 161 days.
 The museum is located in the Peter and Paul Fortress.
-More information can be found here.

-Pavlovsk Palace (Павловский дворец): This was the summer residence of the Russian imperator Pavel I. The palace was built in the 18th century.
-It was erected on top a large rock, 26 km South of St. Petersburg.
-Inside, you can see the imperator s rich collections of porcelain, gold, sculptures, silks, furnishing, and paintings.
+Pavlovsk Palace (Павловский дворец): This was the summer residence of the Russian emperor Pavel I. The palace was built in the 18th century.
+It was erected on top a large rock, 26 km south of St. Petersburg.
+Inside, you can see the emperor’s rich collections of porcelain, gold, sculptures, silks, furnishing, and paintings.
 The grounds around the palace, which once were a game park, have now been turned into a huge garden, with lakes and large meadows – the ideal place for a leisurely stroll, playing outdoor sports, or a picnic.
-More information can be found here.

-Russian Vodka Museum: We can t talk about the Museum of Water and then neglect the Russian Vodka Museum.
-This is the place where you ll learn when and where Russian vodka came to be, what to eat with it, and all kinds of other useful alcoholic facts.
-More information here.
+Russian Vodka Museum: We can’t talk about the Museum of Water and then neglect the Russian Vodka Museum.
+This is the place where you’ll learn when and where Russian vodka came to be, what to eat with it, and all kinds of other useful alcoholic facts.

 Eat borscht: Soups are an important part of Russian cuisine.
 This particular soup, always contains beetroot, meat, and cabbage.
 You can eat borscht both hot and cold, with whipped cream or mayonnaise.